- Digital transformation

 These are all simple questions, and auditing is the starting point.

 3. Adopt a culture of change

-When you are serious about alarm management and wish to comply with the standards, management of change is required.
+Managing change is required when you are serious about alarm management and wish to comply with the standards.
 Without proper change management controls, the alarm system will slip back into its old ways.
-Consider adopting a Management of Change (MOC) approach to your alarm system to ensure all changes are covered. evalink can help by identifying changes to the alarm settings; if required, the optimal settings can be enforced automatically.
+Consider adopting a Management of Change (MOC) approach to your alarm system to ensure all changes are covered. can help by identifying changes to the alarm settings; if required, the optimal settings can be enforced automatically.
 It's inevitable to remain competitive and push your business forward.